-We incorporated as a nonprofit in 2000, changed the name to the Nashville Jazz Workshop, and moved to our current location in the Neuhoff Complex in East Germantown.
+We incorporated as a nonprofit in 2000, changed the name to the Nashville Jazz Workshop, and moved to the Neuhoff Complex in East Germantown.
 We started new projects: visual art exhibits, student/faculty performances, a twice-monthly performance series – Snap on 2 and 4, and many other educational and performance events for the community.
 Along with income from tuition and events, we receive individual and corporate contributions, and public and private grant support.

 The Jazz Workshop has come to serve as a gathering place for musicians, students, and jazz fans, and is part of the “glue” for what used to be a fragmented jazz scene: